hitoshi-watase/sercrod/docs/reference/directives/fetch.md

        - `*fetch` is auto-triggered once after initial render.
        - A “once key” is derived from the spec to prevent repeated automatic fetches.

-       - If this once key has not been seen before, Nablla:
+       - If this once key has not been seen before, Sercrod:

          - Records it in an internal set for this host.
          - Schedules `_do_load(spec)` with `requestAnimationFrame`.

    Children:

-   - In both cases, after cloning and setting up `*fetch`, Nablla renders the element’s children normally.
+   - In both cases, after cloning and setting up `*fetch`, Sercrod renders the element’s children normally.
    - Child directives (`*print`, `*if`, `*each`, etc.) can immediately read from existing data.
    - After the fetch completes, the host rerender updates those children with the new data.